MrMaxMind/Fraudulent-Transaction-Detection/README.md

 ---

-## Contributing
+## 🤝 **Contributing**
-- If you have suggestions or improvements, feel free to open an issue or create a pull request.
+If you have suggestions or improvements, feel free to open an issue or create a pull request.

 ---

+## ⭐ **Thank You!**

-## Thank you for visiting!
+Thank you for visiting!
 If you find this project useful, please consider starring the repository.
 Happy coding!

----